Blog Profiles: Latin America Blogs

 The UnidosUSblog is a great resource for both the Latin American community in the U.S. and those with a desire to understand how politics relates to this group.
-It’s important to stay informed during an election year but also at all times of the election cycle, and this blog comes in handy to help you make well-informed choices.
+It’s important to stay informed during an election year but also at all times of the election cycle.
+This blog comes in handy to help you make well-informed choices.

 Follow @WeAreUnidosUS on Twitter.

-Latin American Perspectives is a scholarly journal with a primary purpose to foster discussion and debate on the political economy of capitalism, imperialism, and socialism in the Americas.
+This scholarly journal aims to foster discussion on the political economy of capitalism, imperialism, and socialism in the Americas.
 According to the website, “Most issues focus on a single problem, nation, or region, providing an in-depth analysis from scholars and participants in social change throughout the hemisphere.”

 The Latin American Perspectives blog is an academic nerd’s dream.
 It compiles academically-based perspectives on Latin America and provides a detailed context and history to each story.
-If you like learning and well-thought-out writing, this blog will be one of your favorite reads this year based on that alone.
+If you like learning and well-thought-out writing, this blog will be one of your favorite reads this year.
 It looks at everything from policy to Latin American history and how it impacts current events here in the U.S.

 Follow @LAPerspectives on Twitter.

-The African American – Latino World blog centers around the sole contributor’s (Bill Smith Jr.) experience and interactions with Latin-American cultures through travel and research.
+This blog centers around Bill Smith Jr.’s experience and interactions with Latin-American cultures through travel and research.
 His main focus is Black/Afro-Latino culture, history, and experiences.

 This is definitely more of a personal blog with some larger gaps between posts but was chosen as it sheds light on the Afro-Latino experience.
 Many Latin Americans have African ancestry due to the slave trade, and it’s important to highlight this part of the Latin American experience and culture.